deity-io/falcon-platform-docs/versioned_docs/version-3/payments/upgrading/overview.md

 ## Deity Payments upgrade guide

-Once your app is running v3 the upgrade to Deity Payments is simple.
+Once your Deity app is running v3 the upgrade to Deity Payments is simple.

 ### Client updates